puppetlabs/puppet-docs/source/pe/3.1/appendix.markdown

 The following issues affect the currently shipped version of PE and all prior releases through the 2.x.x series, unless otherwise stated.

+### Passenger Global Queue Error on Upgrade

+When upgrading a PE 2.8.3 master to PE 3.1.0, restarting `pe-httpd` produces a warning: `The 'PassengerUseGlobalQueue' option is obsolete: global queueing is now always turned on.
+Please remove this option from your configuration file.` This error will not affect anything in PE, but if you wish you can turn it off by removing the line in question from `/etc/puppetlabs/httpd/conf.d/passenger-extra.conf`.

 ### `Puppet resource` Fails if `puppet.conf` is Modified to Make `puppet apply` Work with PuppetDB.